 Check your policy for details about potential limits of coverage, and be mindful that home insurance often limits coverage for high-value items like jewelry or artwork, so you may not have as much coverage as you think.
 The solution?
 Our Signature Coverage Collection that increases your limits on several types of personal property, including:

 Jewelry and watches.

 Some insurers also offer a scheduled personal property endorsement.

 While homeowners insurance can offer you some protection while you’re on vacation, it won’t protect your investment in the vacation itself or compensate you when certain things that might go wrong.
 For example, the medical expenses portion of your homeowners' policy will NOT pay out if you or another member of your family gets sick or injured on vacation.

 For that kind of protection, you may want to consider travel insurance, which can offer:

-- Reimbursement for canceled trips.
+Reimbursement for canceled trips.
 A lot of travel expenses (flights, hotels, rented cars, tour costs, etc.) are non-refundable.
-Travel insurance policies, though, can reimburse you if you’re forced to cancel at the last minute.
+Travel insurance policies, though depending on the reason, can reimburse you if you’re forced to cancel at the last minute.

 Partial reimbursement for shortened trips.
 If bad weather forces you to head home early, travel insurance may offer compensation for the part of the vacation you were forced to miss.